 Does it have to cover all time periods?

 No. You may choose to focus your study on a particular time frame to start with, for example 1880-1920.

 You should aim to include all people.
 To start with, you may choose to focus your study on those families that have lived in the study area for several generations.

 You must not limit your study to just your own family lines.

 How large or small can the study area be?

 Some studies cover just one street.
+Some studies focus on those named on a war memorial.
 Most cover a whole village or township.